utkryuk/Digit-Recognizer/README.md

 # Digit-Recognizer
-Dataset used : MNIST Dataset
+Dataset used : MNIST Dataset.
+The dataset can be downloaded from https://www.kaggle.com/c/digit-recognizer/data

 Libraries used: